 Who am I to judge?
 Good Question.
 These photos are posted here with some reluctance.
 My own work is far from perfect and I hope none of my projects ever show up on someone's wall of shame.

 Proper wiring won't be this easy to photograph.
-The list is long and full of shame; dangling wires, extra wire length doubled back and forth, some wire looks like old lamp cord, splices in at least two places, (one lower right) appears to be missing the wire nut that was used, corroded terminals, rotten battery tray, bungee cord hold-down, flex radiator hose, and fuel valve appears to have been left ON.
-On the other hand, the alternator mount is one of the better ones I've seen.
+There isn't enough length for this to have been tucked up under the hood.
+It may be safe to assume this was covered with tape or something.
+Extra wire length was doubled back and forth.
+Some wire looks like old lamp cord.
+There are splices.
+One splice at lower right of the photo has lost the wire nut that was used.
+Corroded terminals, rotten battery tray, bungee cord hold-down, flex radiator hose, and fuel valve was left ON.
+On the other hand, the alternator mount is a good one and the battery cables are heavy gauge.

 Some unsecured "stuff" hanging on this one.
 Looks like a skinny automotive battery cable that is also too long.
 There is an in-line fuel filter and rubber hose next to a hot manifold.
-Better to fix the fuel system than add-on stuff that will starve the engine for fuel and start a fire.
+Better to fix the fuel system than add-on stuff that will starve the engine for fuel, eventually melt, and start a fire.
+The alternator appears to be hanging out too far or maybe too low.
+When the axle pivots it will whack the alternator.
+A shorter length belt would help.

-New starter solenoid is connected with a skinny automotive battery cable.
-Lots of wires appear the same color, with no tags or other identification.
+A new-looking start solenoid is connected with a skinny automotive battery cable.
+Lots of wires all the same color.
 The harness has been taped.
 This is a good way to keep everything under control until the harness is covered and hung on clips.
 At least I hope that is the plan for this one.
-Lower radiator hose is installed backwards.
+Lower radiator hose appeasrs to have been installed backwards.
 There is an in-line fuel filter laying on the cylinder head.
 The boot on the steering arm is torn.
 Looks like the fan belt has been on there since the last time this tractor was painted (a long time ago).

 That's probably enough examples of what NOT to do.